-The NSW Department of Education and Communities strongly values educational research and is committed to the benefits which quality research can deliver to the development of its education policies and teaching and learning.
+The NSW Department of Education strongly values educational research and is committed to the benefits which quality research can deliver to the development of its education policies and teaching and learning.

-We welcome research that is of high quality and will apply criteria (PDF 74kB) in judging the merits of proposals to conduct research in NSW government schools and TAFE NSW.
+We welcome research that is of high quality and will apply criteria (PDF 74kB) in judging the merits of proposals to conduct research in NSW government schools.

 The department also engages in major education research projects by initiating, undertaking, managing, and/or acting as partner in major research projects of state-wide national and international significance.